-A tree to be found in many English parkland settings, Cedrus Libani is native to the Lebanon, Syria and Turkey.
+A tree to be found in many English parkland settings, it was planted extensively through the 18th century.
+Cedrus Libani is native to the Lebanon, Syria and Turkey.
 It grows in rocky, well drained and calciferous soils which might be why it is thriving in our stony Cotswold brash.

 Wonderfully aromatic, both a resin (cedria) and an essential oil (cedrum) are produced from its wood and its cones.
 These have long been used in rituals both religious and beauty, for perfume and for its antifungal and antibacterial properties.
 Its aromatic yellow wood is resistant to insect infestations and is a wonderful material to use for building.

-We feel very lucky to have this magnificent tree watching down upon us, it will impart an effortless stillness and quiet wisdom to the new spa and we look forward to welcoming you in the New Year upon its completion.
+We feel very lucky to have this magnificent tree watching down upon us, it will impart an effortless stillness and quiet wisdom to the spa.